Installation

 tenantId: "meshtest" # Tenant ID

-After deployment of the CommunicationPool object, the Communication Operator will create the pool and connect to the defined communication controller.
-The pool is now ready to deploy Adapters.
+After deployment of the CommunicationPool object, the Communication Operator will register the pool with the Communication Controller.
+The pool is now ready to deploy workloads (Adapters and Applications).